sreeise/graph-rs-sdk/README.md

 where errors are typically due to deserialization when the Graph Api returns error messages in the `Response` body.
 For instance, if you were to call the Graph Api using paging with a custom type and your access token has already expired the response body will be an error because the response body could not be converted to your custom type.
+Because of the way Microsoft Graph returns errors as `Response` bodies, using `serde_json::Value`, for paging calls will return those errors as `Ok(serde_json::Value)` instead of `Err(ErrorMessage)`.
+So just keep this in mind if you do a paging call and specify the body as `serde_json::Value`.

 If you get an unsuccessful status code from the `Response` object you can typically assume that your response body is an error.
-With paging, the `Result<T, ErrorMessage>` will include any Microsoft Graph specific error from the Response body in `ErrorMessage`.
+With paging, the `Result<T, ErrorMessage>` will include any Microsoft Graph specific error from the Response body in `ErrorMessage` except when you specify `serde_json::Value` as the type for `Response` body in the paging call as mentioned above.

 You can however almost always get original response body using `serde_json::Value` from a paging call because this sdk stores the response in a `serde_json::Value`, transferred in `Response` as `Vec<u8>`,